attrition-org/web-hack-mirror/mirror/tools/README.md

 staff to cleanly insert new defacements into our existing breakout pages.

 ### REN_VTI
-'*ren_vit*' is a utility designed by attrition.org staff
+'*ren_vit*' is a one-off utility designed by munge to clean up a big mess of directories named \_vti that were captured as part of mirroring sites hosted on IIS (if memory serves)

 ### SUMMARY
 '*summary*' is a utility designed by attrition.org staff